Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 # Poll Message Reference Guide

-This is a complete list of all EPP poll messages currently available in production in the DK Hostmaster EPP service.
+This is a complete list of all EPP poll messages currently available in production in the Punktum dk EPP service.

 ## Document History
 * 2023-02-28 Added new poll messages: contact_updated, delete_contact